TIKramer/svelte-section-list/README.md

 ## Examples

+An example usage can be seen in the route directory: https://github.com/TIKramer/svelte-section-list/tree/main/src/routes

 ## Contributions

 Contributions to the svelte-section-list library are welcome!
 If you would like to contribute, please follow these guidelines: